-Curtis is a partner at Carbert Waite LLP with extensive experience in a wide variety of commercial litigation and arbitration matters, including international arbitration and litigation, defamation, and estate litigation.
-His clients include multinational corporations, energy companies, construction companies, family-run businesses and individuals.
+Curtis is a partner at Carbert Waite LLP, Fellow of the Chartered Institute of Arbitrators, and Co-Chair of the firm’s Commercial Litigation Practice.
+Curtis has extensive experience in a wide variety of commercial litigation and arbitration matters, including international arbitration and litigation, defamation, and estate litigation.
+His clients include multinational corporations, energy companies, construction companies, family-run businesses, and individuals.
 He also acts for US and foreign law firms as local counsel.
-Curtis is Co-Leader of the firm’s Commercial Litigation Practice.

 In his commercial litigation practice, Curtis acts for local and international companies as well as individuals in a wide variety of disputes including contracts, construction projects and environmental remediation.